adobe/aio-lib-ims/README.md

 # Configuration

-The AIO Lib Core IMS Library is leveraging the [Configuration module for use by aio-cli plugins](https://github.com/adobe/aio-lib-core-config) to maintain the login configuration and keep access and refresh tokens for reuse before they expire.
+The AIO Lib Core IMS Library transparently maintains the login configuration and keep access and refresh tokens for reuse before they expire.

-All configuration is stored in a single semi-hidden `$ims` root property.
+All configuration is stored in a single `$ims` root property.

-The plugin supports maintaining multiple configurations for different use cases.
+The library supports maintaining multiple configurations for different use cases.
 Each such configuration is stored in its own named object with the `$ims` configuration.
 Such a configuration is called an _IMS (configuration) context_ and has a label which allows to refer to the configuration by name.